Ray Didinger: Radio

-Didinger co-hosted a popular radio show every Saturday and Sunday from 10 a.m. to 1 p.m. on 94.1 WIP in Philadelphia with co-host Glen Macnow.
+Didinger co-hosted a radio show every Saturday and Sunday from 10 a.m. to 1 p.m. on 94.1 WIP in Philadelphia with co-host Glen Macnow.
 The show featured Didinger and Macnow discussing aspects of Philadelphia sports.
 It was also common to hear the two talk about movies, since both are avid movie fans.
 Didinger and Macnow co-wrote a book entitled The Ultimate Book of Sports Movies, featuring what they both considered the all-time best in cinema sports dramas, published and released in 2009.

-On May 8, 2022, during his radio show, Didinger announced his retirement effective May 29, 2022.
-Saying he was in good health and was not being pushed out the door, he would work until the end of his contract and then retire from radio and television.
-Didinger said he wanted to spend more time with his wife and family.
-In 2023, it was announced that Didinger would return to 94.1 WIP as an Eagles contributor in a part-time capacity for the station's new morning show.
+On May 8, 2022, during his radio show, Didinger announced his retirement when his contract ended on May 29, 2022, citing a desire to spend more time with his wife and family.
+In 2023, Didinger returned to WIP as an Eagles contributor in a part-time capacity for the station's morning show.
+Didinger typically appears on the show once each week during the Eagles season.